 Un-Person: After the funeral of Yui's grandmother, it's strongly implied that Miyu and Larva erased Yui's presence from the memories of her few remaining friends.

 Convenient Coma: Self-induced.
-Yuki was in a Star-Crossed Lovers deal with a human, and thus she and her lover preferred to go into eternal sleep at the bottom of a magical lake that Yuki was bound to.
+Yuki was in a Star-Crossed Lovers deal with a human, and thus she and her lover preferred to go into eternal sleep at the bottom of the magical lake known as the "Pool of Illusions" which Yuki was bound to.
 (Said man was the stepbrother of Nagi, who'd become Yui's protector.)

 Odd Friendship: Played with.
 After getting bitten by Miyu, Sayuri sorta continued her life and Miyu dropped by sometimes to check on her well-being.
-However, this being Miyu, her main interest was the baby still within Sayuri, Yui, whose potential she wanted to awake.
+This being Miyu, her main interest was the baby still within Sayuri, the future Yui, whose potential she wanted to awake.
 (It's implied, however, that Miyu might have cared for Sayuri in her own way.)

 Widow Woman: Sorta.
 It's all but spelled that, since her husband was a Shi, Miyu either killed or banished him and then bit Sayuri to both have her blood and relieve her from pain.
 People believe that he died in an accident, however.